Who is the copyright owner?

 If a party wishes to use your work and your work does not fall within the public domain and their own use does not fall under fair use, they must seek your permission.
 The attachment of copyright notices or permission statements can make it easier for individuals wanting to seek your permission to find you or know in advance what they may do with your work.
 A grant of permission (license) may be exclusive or non-exclusive.
 To grant an exclusive license, or to transfer your ownership of the copyright to another, you must have a signed, written agreement.
 Find more information on permission statements and licensing requirements at the Copyright Advisory Office of Columbia University website.

-DISCLAIMER: The information on these web pages and that received from the Copyright Resources Center at OSU Libraries and the Health Sciences Copyright Management Office is not legal advice, nor is either office legal counsel to the university or any members of the university community.
+DISCLAIMER: The information on these web pages and that received from the Copyright Resources Center at OSU Libraries and the Health Sciences Copyright Coordinator is not legal advice, nor is either office legal counsel to the university or any members of the university community.